 Fighting Childhood Fevers

-Most children with food allergies suffer mild reactions such as skin rashes, itching, and coughing.
-Other reactions include vomiting, diarrhoea and hives.
+Most children with food allergies suffer mild to moderate reactions such as itch in the mouth, skin rashes, hives (itchy, red bumpy rashes that looks like mosquito bites), swelling of the faces, eyes or lips, stomach pain and vomiting.
 Do go to your doctor if your child shows such signs after a feeding.

-If your child is wheezing, has trouble breathing and there’s facial swelling, then the allergy is life-threatening.
+If your child is wheezing, has trouble breathing, is coughing persistently, has difficulty swallowing or looking pale, sleeping or unconscious, then the allergy is life-threatening.
 Call 995 for an ambulance immediately.

 Here’s a list of common food allergens: